khangtictoc/AndroPyTool-Autorun/README.md

 > Tested on Kali Linux & Ubuntu.

-> There are a default `apt install docker.io`, but you should install docker manually before running the script if it is not available.
+> There is a default installation for docker with `apt install docker.io`.
+But if it did not work, you should install docker manually before running the script if it is not available.

 ### Context: